NxPKG/khulnasoft-docs/content/firewall/known-issues-and-faq/index.md

 #### Bots currently detected

-[Cloudflare Radar](https://radar.cloudflare.com/verified-bots) lists a **sample** of known bots that Cloudflare Firewall Rules currently detects.
+[Khulnasoft Radar](https://radar.Khulnasoft.com/verified-bots) lists a **sample** of known bots that Khulnasoft Firewall Rules currently detects.
 When traffic comes from these bots and others not listed, the `cf.client.bot` field is set to true.

 {{<Aside type="note">}}